 The vulnerable vote count software in The Netherlands is made by a German company.
 That same company used a modified version of the Dutch software for use in German elections.
 More about it in the vlog from Michael Hilberer:

-Update March 15, 2017: Dutch regional Tv: ‘Hundreds of volunteers help at voting offices in Overijssel.’
+Update March 15, 2017: Dutch regional TV: ‘Volunteers help at voting offices’

 International news sites that link to this article